 How often should you change your 2015 Honda Pilot’s brake pads?
 It largely depends on where and how you drive.
 In general, brake pads last from 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Pilot right now.
 Are you still driving with the same pads as when you bought the car?
 Brake pads made of certain materials tend to outlast others.
 Thankfully, when you get Honda Pilot brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Pilot, we’ll only use parts that meet or surpass Honda’s standards.

 Your Honda Pilot may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that can outlast the 170,000-mile mark.
 But if you can’t stop it, it’s as good as scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving and responsive brakes go hand in hand.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and the metal-to-metal grinding may compromise other healthy parts.
 We can help prevent that damage from happening.
 Get your 2015 Honda Pilot brakes fixed at Firestone Complete Auto Care.
 We offer many affordable brake repairs like pad/shoe replacement, brake rotor/drum machining, brake fluid exchange, and wheel cylinder and brake caliper installation.
 Make an appointment for Honda Pilot brake repairs or services today.

 Let's keep your Honda Pilot on the road.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Click on a repair below to learn more about 2015 Honda Pilot repairs.